v-grishechko/android-guidelines/project_style_guidelines.md

 #### 1.2.2.1 Drawable Files

-Drawable resource files should be named using the **ic_** prefix along with the size and color of the asset.
-For example, white accept icon sized at 24dp would be named:
+Drawable resource files should be named using the **ic_** prefix along with color of the asset.
+For example, white accept icon be named:

-	ic_accept_24dp_white

-And a black cancel icon sized at 48dp would be named:

-	ic_cancel_48dp_black

-We use this naming convention so that a drawable file is recognisable by its name.
-If the colour and size are not stated in the name, then the developer needs to open the drawable file to find out this information.
-This saves us a little bit of time :)
+	ic_accept_white

 Other drawable files should be named using the corresponding prefix, for example: